penguinpowernz/go-ian/README.md

-    ian -d dpkg pkg # uses the folder called `dpkg` as the package root ian excludes    # shows the excluded files ian size        # calculates the package size (in kB) ian -v          # prints the ian version ian deps        # prints the dependencies line by line
+    ian -d dpkg pkg # uses the folder called `dpkg` as the package root ian excludes    # shows the excluded files ian files       # lists files that would be included in the package ian size        # calculates the package size (in kB) ian -v          # prints the ian version ian deps        # prints the dependencies line by line